Sound level meter: L_{max} and L_{min}

 If the words max or min appear in the label, this simply represents the maximum or minimum value measured over a certain period of time.

 LC_{pk}: peak sound pressure level

 Most national regulations also call for the absolute peak value to be measured to protect workers hearing against sudden large pressure peaks, using either 'C' or 'Z' frequency weighting.
 'Peak sound pressure level' should not be confused with 'MAX sound pressure level'.
 'Max sound pressure level' is simply the highest RMS reading a conventional sound level meter gives over a stated period for a given time-weighting (S, F, or I) and can be many decibels less than the peak value.
-In the European Union, the maximum permitted value of the peak sound level is 140 dB(C) and this equates to 200 Pa pressure.
+In the European Union, the maximum permitted value of the peak sound level is 140 dB(C) and this equates to 200 Pa peak sound pressure.
 The symbol for the A-frequency and S-time weighted maximum sound level is LAS_{max}.
 For the C-frequency weighted peak it is LC_{pk} or L_{C,peak}.